-If you are missing one or more teeth, you may be considering dental implants.
-Opting for implants is an increasingly common solution for a replacement tooth.
+If you are missing one or multiple teeth, you may be considering dental implants.
+Opting for implants is an increasingly common solution for replacing missing teeth.

-The process for getting an oral surgery for an artificial tooth can be intimidating, as it is a procedure that is still unknown to most patients.
-We are here to help you demystify the main steps of a dental implants procedure.
+The process of implantology can be intimidating, as it is a procedure that is still unknown to most patients.

 Professional Evaluation

-An evaluation of your oral condition will be necessary to determine if implants represent an appropriate solution for you, and then to develop a personalized treatment plan.
-To do this, your specialist dentist will do a complete examination of your mouth, including x-rays and digital photos.
+An evaluation of your oral condition will be necessary to determine if implants represent an appropriate solution for you.

 In some cases, intermediate steps such as gum or bone grafts may be necessary to properly prepare the patient’s mouth to accommodate the implant.
 These interventions can be spread over a period of several weeks or even a few months.
 This way, the mouth is completely ready for the next stages of the treatment.